aconchillo/guile-oauth/README.md

     server.
 It includes the response and body as arguments.

 - (**oauth2-client-access-token-from-credentials** url client-id client-secret
-  #:auth-type #:method #:params #:extra-headers) : Obtain an access token from
+  #:auth-type #:extra-headers) : Obtain an access token from the server *url*
-  the server *url* using a Client Credentials grant.
+  using a Client Credentials grant.

   - *url* : server URL to obtain an access token from.